DahaoTang/nextjs-auth-server-action-template/README.md

 -- 2023 December Personal Project

 ## Supported Features

 - Credential register and login
 - Social login
 - Email verification (with [Resend](https://resend.com/))
 - Reset password

+## Highlights

+1. The user authentication is done through Next.js server actions mainly; you can do it using APIs as well.

 ## How to use